How to Make Great Money as a Freelance Translator

 For the most part, there are no education or certification requirements to make money as a freelance translator.
 Degree and certificate programs in translation are available, though, and they help.
 Being certified could be the difference between having your bid accepted and watching a job go to someone else with formal certification.

 For example, an American Translators Association certification gives you instant credibility.
-As a certified translator in a specific language pair, you can command higher rates.
+So you can command higher rates as a certified translator in a specific language pair.

-• American University – American University in Washington, D.C. offers translation certificates in French, German, Russian, and Spanish.
+• American University – American University in Washington, D.C., offers French, German, Russian, and Spanish translation certificates.
 The programs focus on translating into English.

 • Florida International University – FIU offers a translation and interpretation program you can complete online.
 Students must be bilingual in English and Spanish to enter the program.

-• University of Massachusetts – UMass offers a Bachelor’s degree program with a focus in translation and interpreting which is available online.
-They also have an online certificate in professional translation and interpreting available.
+• University of Massachusetts—UMass offers an online Bachelor’s degree program in translation and interpreting.
+They also offer an online certificate in professional translation and interpreting.

-• University of Arizona – The University of Arizona has multiple online certificate programs for Spanish to English translation including general translation, legal, and medical.
+• University of Arizona—The University of Arizona offers multiple online certificate programs for Spanish-to-English translation, including general, legal, and medical translation.

 Applying for Freelance Translation Jobs Online